momasta/omasta.net/content/en/posts/mac-troubleshooting.md

 Since I got my first Mac in May 2023, I've been taking notes of every solution that's helped me fix issues.

-Usually, it's just the matter of killing a process.
+Usually, it's just the matter of killing a&nbsp;process.
-They kick back in by themselves, as needed.
+They kick back in by themselves, as&nbsp;needed.
 No need to restart the whole system most of the time.

 If you prefer, instead of running "killall" commands in Terminal,